second-breakfast/second-breakfast.github.io/_posts/2019-01-09-sam-harris-bible.markdown

 So, in order to evaluate this argument, it is crucial that we consider what Harris has in mind when he talks about improving the Bible.
 And if the improvement of a thing is relative to its purpose, then it is also crucial that we consider what Harris thinks, in turn, about the following question: what is the purpose of the Bible?

 #### The Purpose of the Bible
-If we look carefully at the way Harris talks about the Bible in various places, he most likely has in mind two specific ways that it can be improved.<sup>2</sup> First, Harris thinks the Bible could be updated to reflect modern views about sex and marriage.
+If we look carefully at the way Harris talks about the Bible in various places, he most likely has in mind two specific ways that it can be improved.<sup id="a2">[2](#f2)</sup> First, Harris thinks the Bible could be updated to reflect modern views about sex and marriage.
 Second, he thinks it could be more scientifically accurate.
 These ways that Harris thinks the Bible can be improved reveal what he thinks its purpose is: to give us moral or scientific facts.

 Now, if this is what Harris thinks the purpose of the Bible is, then it is easy to see why he thinks it can be improved.
 However, it is also easy to see that the idea that God wrote the Bible merely in order to provide ancient people with, say, scientific knowledge that they couldn't have gotten otherwise, is implausible.
 Rather, when we take a look at the Bible's *own claims* about why it was written, we see a different picture.